-Students must include two three-credit cultural diversity courses as two of their required humanities and social sciences courses.
-One three-credit course must be from Category 1 (Race and Racism in the U.S.,) and the second three-credit course can be from either Category One or Category Two (Human and Societal Diversity).
-Courses must be selected from the list of cultural diversity courses presented here.
+Students must include two three-credit University Approved Diversity courses as two of their required Humanities and Social Sciences courses.
+One three-credit course must be from Category One (Race and Racism in the U.S.) and the second three-credit course can be from either Category One or Category Two (Human and Societal Diversity).
+See the Diversity course listing in this catalogue.
+Diversity courses have a D1 or D2 prefix.